Do you have a storefront, can I come and visit the shop?

 Each and every DAT, TAC, and Falx trigger shoe is assembled to order, by hand, and carefully inspected before packaging to ensure proper function.
 Trigger shoes are milled out of billet 7075-T6 aluminum alloy, Type III hard coat anodized to MIL-A-8625 spec, and the OEM trigger bars are plated with NP3 by Robar Guns.
 We use stainless steel coiled spring pins to provide a continuous expansion fit, above and beyond what standard slotted roll pins can provide, and guarantee that they won't walk, ever.

 Premium materials, cutting edge metal finishes, and careful hand-assembly in America, by Americans.
 Our trigger shoes are the best money can buy, period.
-We back up this promise to you with our Unlimited Warranty.
+We back up this promise to you with our Lifetime Warranty.

 Can I send my trigger out to get coated?